imamhadid/laravel-reactjs/README.md

 ## Build

-u just need connect ur vps or server to docker repo and run it
+you need connect ur vps or server to docker repo and run it

 1. Reactjs